 Who we are

-Josh McDaniel with his wife, Mercy and their beautiful daughter, Marissa.
+Rev. Josh McDaniel and his wife, Rev. Mercy McDaniel, with their beautiful children, Marissa and baby William

 Andy Pitman and his wife, Lisa, our Sunday School Coordinator.

 Our Youth Leaders

 Jake and Patricia Pitman,